shaojunyu/DNA-probe-efficiency/README.md

 (probe) $ conda install pytorch -c pytorch
 ```

->If you want to use GPU to accelarate this tool, please make sure you have installed the proper GPU CUDA driver.
+>If you want to use GPU to accelerate this tool, please make sure you have installed the proper GPU CUDA driver.
 Follow the [instructions](https://pytorch.org/get-started/locally/) from PyTorch.

 ### Installation